The Devil Is a Woman (1935 film): Plot

-Don Pasqual says he has not seen Concha for several years, and assures Antonio that any desire he once felt for her is now utterly extinguished.
-He exhorts the young man to avoid any contact with the temptress, and Antonio vows to heed his warning, but he keeps his date with Concha.
-He intends to just tell her off and leave, but ends up going to a club with her.
-While they are there, a note is delivered to Concha from Don Pasqual that declares his undying love for her.
-She reads the confidential confession to Antonio, who is incensed that his friend misled him.
-He passionately kisses Concha at the same moment Don Pasqual bursts into their private room.
-Antonio accuses Don Pasqual of lying to avoid competition for Concha's affections and says he's acting like a fool.
-Don Pasqual slaps Antonio with a glove, calling him a coward when Antonio says he will forget the insult from his friend, and a duel is arranged.
-After demonstrating his expert marksmanship with a pistol, Don Pasqual departs.
+Although Antonio promises to stay away from Concha, he goes to a nightclub with her, intending to exact revenge for Pasqual, but he is unable to resist her.
+While they are there, a letter is delivered to Concha from Pasqual, requesting to see her and declaring his undying love for her.
+She reads the letter to Antonio, who is incensed that his friend misled him.
+Just as Antonio kisses Concha, Pasqual bursts into their private room.
+Antonio accuses Pasqual of lying to avoid competition for Concha's affections, and Pasqual demands that Antonio leave town.
+Antonio then challenges Pasqual to a duel.
+After demonstrating his expert marksmanship with a pistol, Pasqual departs.
 Concha pledges to accompany Antonio to Paris after the duel and Antonio writes farewell letters.

-The suitors meet at a secluded location the following morning.
-Concha tells Don Pasqual that, if he ever loved her, he could not kill "the only man I ever cared for."
-When the duelists step to their positions, Don Pasqual does not even aim his pistol, something which is not noticed by Antonio until after he fires.
-Don Pasqual is gravely wounded by Antonio's bullet.
+Pasqual and Antonio meet at a secluded location the following morning.
+Concha tells Pasqual that, if he ever loved her, he could not kill "the only man I've ever cared for."
+When the duelists step to their positions, Pasqual points his pistol in the air, something that is not noticed by Antonio until after he fires.
+Pasqual is gravely wounded by Antonio's bullet.
 The police, notified of the illegal combat, arrive and arrest the fugitive Antonio.
-Don Pasqual is taken to the hospital.
+Pasqual is taken to the hospital.

-Concha turns her charms on Governor Paquito to secure Antonio's release from prison, and he somewhat grudgingly issues two passports so Concha and Antonio can escape to Paris.
-Before reuniting with Antonio, she visits Don Pasqual at the hospital to thank him for sparing Antonio's life.
-He says his actions were proof of his love for her, but rejects her thanks and refuses to forgive her, so she leaves.
+Concha turns her charms on Governor Paquito to secure Antonio's release from prison, and he grudgingly issues two passports so Concha and Antonio can escape to Paris.
+Before reuniting with Antonio, she visits Pasqual at the hospital to thank him for sparing Antonio's life.
+He says his actions were proof of his love for her, but refuses to forgive her, so she leaves.
 She and Antonio make their way to the French border and pass through customs without incident.
-When their train arrives, Antonio eagerly enters their carriage, but Concha hesitates and then informs the station master that she is not boarding.
-The shocked Antonio calls to her from the window of the moving train, and she announces she has decided to rejoin Don Pasqual before reentering Spain.
+When their train arrives, Antonio eagerly enters their carriage, but Concha hesitates and informs the station master that she is not boarding.
+The shocked Antonio calls to her from the window of the moving train, and she announces she has decided to rejoin Pasqual.